noaione/yuusha-shoukan-ln/sources/v12/chapter1.md

 [...Kaitokun-san.]

 [I won’t say something as conceited as saving her...
 But I want to see her smile and laugh from the bottom of her heart...
-For Dr. Vier’s sake, and for “her” sake...]
+For Dr. Vier’s sake, and for _her_ sake...]

 [...]